 It is a major accomplishment to lose 100 pounds or more.
 Our Scottsdale, AZ board-certified plastic surgeon, Dr. Carlos Mata, believes that our after weight loss surgery patients can successfully transform their skin with cosmetic surgery.
 When the body loses weight rapidly, the skin sometimes has difficulty shrinking back and becomes very loose.
 This is very common on the abdomen, neck, upper arms, thighs, buttocks, and breasts.
 After weight loss surgery (skin removal and tightening) is a combination of procedures performed inpatient, under general anesthesia, and may require an extended hospital stay (2 – 3 days).
-Dr. Mata can discuss incision types and the different surgery options during your initial consultation.
+Dr. Mata, a.k.a.
+Dr. Scottsdale, can discuss incision types and the different surgery options during your initial consultation.

 After Weight Loss Surgery Reviews

 Weight loss patients often realize the need for skin removal surgery when the following conditions become evident as they near their goal weight: